microsoftgraph/group-membership-management/README.md

 - DataType: DateTime
 - Format: YYYY-MM-DDThh:mm:ss.zzzZ

-### Enabled
-Flag to enable or disable a synchronization job.
-- DataType: bool

 ### ThresholdPercentageForAdditions
 Threshold percentage for users being added.
 If the threshold is exceeded GMM is not going to make any changes to the destination group and an email notification will be sent describing the issue.